-New study in LAJAM: Mercury in Guiana dolphins in Lake Maracaibo
+New Study in LAJAM: Mercury in Guiana Dolphins in Lake Maracaibo

 Alarming results: